test-kitchen/kitchen-hyperv/README.md

 * disk_type
   * The type of virtual disk to create, .VHD or .VHDX.
 Defaults to the file extension of the parent virtual hard drive.
 * resize_vhd
   * Resize the disk to the specified size.
 Leave empty to keep the original size.
+Only works on newly created VM's.
 Defaults to empty.
 * vm_note
   * A note to add to the VM's note field.
 Defaults to empty.